 - Website: Twitter | LinkedIn | Googlescholar | Researchgate | ORCID

 Professor Merat is an experimental psychologist and research group leader of the Human Factors and Safety Group, @ITS Leeds.
-She also leads the Automation theme, at Leeds.
+She also leads the Automation theme, at Leeds and is responsible for the strategic direction of research conducted @Virtuocity.
 Her main research interests are in understanding the interaction of road users with new technologies.
 She applies this interest to studying factors such as driver distraction and driver impairment, and she is an internationally recognised expert in studying the human factors implications of highly automated vehicles.
 She is currently involved in six UK and European Projects on automated vehicles.
 In the AdaptIVe project, she is studying drivers’ ability to resume control from automation in critical situations, investigating how this transition is achieved quickly and safely.
 For CityMobil2, Professor Merat conducted pioneering work to investigate pedestrians’ perceptions and views of fully automated low speed vehicles, during live demonstrations, work which she is continuing as part of the H2020 project: InterACT.
 She is also PI to the CCAV/Innovate UK project HumanDrive.
 Professor Merat is co-chair of the TRB sub-committee on Human Factors in Road Vehicle Automation, task leader of a tri-lateral working group on human factors of automation, leading activities between EU-US-Japan, and has advisory board roles for Veoneer Inc., Highways England, the EC’s H2020 Transport Advisory Group, and Zenzic, which “supports the acceleration of the UK’s emerging connected and autonomous vehicle sector within the global transport ecosystem with resources to enable profitable growth”.

 Visiting Positions and Professional Engagements